-- " A downgrade of Helaba's ratings could be triggered by the following: (1) a two-notch downgrade of the bank's BCA, (2) a change in the bank's ownership structure and a deterioration in the implied creditworthiness of S-Group, (3) weakening cross-sector support assumptions, or (4) a reduction in uplift as a result of our LGF analysis. - " Downward pressure on the bank's BCA could arise because of (1) a deterioration in the bank's financial strength, especially if followed by an unexpected and sustained weakening in its capital adequacy metrics; (2) a material deterioration in the bank's asset quality; or (3) a significant decline in the bank's liquidity reserves, combined with higher dependence on market funding.
+- " A downgrade of Helaba's ratings could be triggered by the following: (1) a two-notch downgrade of the bank's BCA; (2) a change in the bank's ownership structure and a deterioration in the implied creditworthiness of S-Group; (3) weakening cross-sector support assumptions; or (4) if the volume of subordinated or other debt instruments that are designed to be loss-absorbing in resolution decreases substantially and beyond our expectations, compared with the bank's tangible banking assets. - " Downward pressure on the bank's BCA could arise because of (1) a deterioration in the bank's financial strength, especially if followed by an unexpected and sustained weakening in its capital adequacy metrics; (2) a material deterioration in the bank's asset quality; or (3) a significant decline in the bank's liquidity reserves, combined with higher dependence on market funding.